-Although the answer to this question differs according to the task at hand, using shared sets on MCC level has huge benefits when maintaining the negative keywords.
+Although the answer to this question differs according to the task at hand, using shared sets on MCC (My Client Center) level has huge benefits when maintaining the negative keywords.

 Excluding irrelevant search terms is an important part of any Google Ads campaign and managing the negative keywords can turn out to be quite a difficult task in time.
-But deciding if you should add them on campaign / adgroup level or use a shared library negative keywords list makes a big difference.
+Howeer, deciding if you should add them on campaign / ad group level or use a shared library negative keywords list makes a big difference.

 First of all, we have to avoid common negative keyword mistakes and think of the different use cases where negative keywords make sense.

 Block bad performing queries by using negative keywords

-I highly recommend using shared sets for this task.
-If you have a global list of bad signal words use a shared set on My Client Center (MCC) level and use it in every account.
+We highly recommend using shared sets for this task.
+If you have a global list of bad signal words use a shared set on MCC level and use it in every account.

 If you have account specific lists that should be blocked, also put it in a shared set.
-The huge benefit of shared sets is, in my opinion, that it is a lot easier when it comes to maintaining the negatives or adding new ones.
+The huge benefit of shared sets is that it’s a lot easier when it comes to maintaining the negatives or adding new ones.

 Block good queries that are matched to the wrong ad group by using negative keywords

-It is difficult to provide a generalized answer without knowing the account or MCC structure but let’s think of a business that is selling a variety of products as an example.
-We will have:
+It’s difficult to provide a generalized answer without knowing the account or MCC structure but let’s think of a business that is selling a variety of products as an example.
+We’ll have: